waii-ai/waii-mcp-hands-on-lab/README.md

 ## Next Steps

-Ready to start building your first SQL bot?
+Ready to start building your first MCP server?
 Follow these steps:

 1. [Understanding MCP and WAII Integration](lab-docs/0_understand_the_basics.md) - Learn about MCP and how it works with WAII
 2. [Building Your First MCP Server](lab-docs/1_basic_mcp_server.md) - Create your first MCP server with basic SQL capabilities